ahornlabs/radiant-sitemap-xml-extension/readme.md

 About
 ---

 An XML Sitemap is used to give search engines information about your site.
-The [Radiant SitemapXML Extension][rse] by [Aissac][ai] creates a XML sitemap for your site.
+The Radiant SitemapXML Extension (originally developed by [Aissac](http://www.aissac.ro/)) creates a XML sitemap for your site.

-Tested on Radiant 0.8 and 0.9.1.
+Tested on Radiant 0.9.1. and 1.x.

-Check out the [screencast][rce]!

 Features
 ---